- See: Bipolar Arthroplasty:

 - may be associated w/ limp unless care is taken to minimize dissection of the medius off of the trochanter;

-- main advantage of this approach is that there is virtually no risk of posterior instability, and therefore, patients do not need hip precautions;
+- advantage: is that there is virtually no risk of posterior instability, and therefore, patients do not need hip precautions;

 - probably the approach of choice in patients who are demented or who have neurological disorders;